proc7ts/fun-events/README.md

 receiver will start receiving the events while still interested.

 The event receiver registrar method is typically implements an `OnEvent` interface - a function augmented with handy methods.
-To convert a plain event receiver registration function to `OnEvent` an `OnEvent.by()` static method can be used.
+To convert a plain event receiver registration function to `OnEvent` an `onEventBy()` function can be used.

 ### `OnEvent.once()`